requires Python 3.11+ # clone the verdra repo, then: pip install -e ./sdk/python/verdra-record

 | strata.c | object | Behavior stratum: counterfactual decision trace, tool calls, latencies. |

-| strata.d | object | Capability stratum: signed delegation reference, scope, expiry. |
+| strata.d | object | Mandate stratum: principal-signed delegation, scope, limits, expiry. |

 | timestamp | object | RFC 3161 timestamp token from an external authority.
-TSA URL and token bytes. |
+V0.1 records {mode: "deferred"} as a forward commitment per Rules P.5. |

 | storage | object | Customer-controlled storage URI.
 Verdra has no write path. |